 International students desirous of pursuing Ph.D. in IEOR may apply through the International Relations Office of IIT Bombay.
 Financial Assistance is available for selected candidates.
 We encourage international students to apply for the IIT Bombay institute TA fellowships for our PhD programs.
 For more details, please visit this page.

 For Indian Students:

 General information (application eligibility/ procedure/ categories) along with a list of FAQs about the admission procedures are listed below.
-Visit the 2016 admissions announcement page for specific instructions for this year's admissions.
+Visit the link at the top of this page for this year's specific guidelines.